NekOSProject/nekos/README.md

 # NekOS
-Operating system with focus on portability, efficienty and minimalism.
+Operating system with focus on portability, efficiency and minimalism.

 Please see docs/ to get build instructions, etc.